 Investing In a Single Premium Immediate Annuity

 To invest in a SPIA, you’ll need a lump sum of cash.
 This will be used to purchase the annuity from an insurance company.
 You’ll then select the type of interest rate (fixed or variable), along with the duration and frequency of annuitization payouts.
 The latter can be monthly, quarterly or annually.

 The lump sum can come from pre-tax funds, such as a 401(k), or it can be from money that’s already been taxed.
 Of course, whether or not that money has already been taxed will determine if your payouts are subject to income tax.

 Like many annuities, there are both pros and cons that come with buying into a SPIA.
 This type of annuity provides a steady, predictable stream of income in retirement, plus tax-deferred growth.
 SPIAs don’t always have a clearly stated account fee.
 Instead they’re often worked into the interest rate.
 This could be seen as a benefit and a drawback depending on the type of investor.

 If you’re really worried about your annuity payments throughout the course of your retirement years, consider a cost of living adjustment (COLA) rider to go along with your SPIA.
 As the name suggests, this rider will increase your annuity payments in tandem with inflation.

 One drawback of this type of annuity is the potential loss of control over your funds.
-If you don’t have a large amount of money saved, it may not be smart to invest in an annuity.
-You might not be able to access that money should you need it either.
+If you don’t have a large amount of money saved, it may not be smart to buy an annuity.
+You might not be able to access that money should you need it, without paying significant fees.
 Remember, annuities as a whole are relatively illiquid.